esdotgd/modelbase-platform/README.md

 # Modelbase Platform
-This is the place to recommend new models/providers/developers/formats ("entities") in Issues, report bugs with the website or API (Issues), or suggest new features (in Discussions)
+This is the place to recommend new models/providers/developers/formats ("entities"), report bugs with the website or API, or suggest new features.
+We don't have a formal process at the moment, simply make a new issue describing the entity/bug/feature and we'll look into it.

 ## This is not the SDK!
 For anything specific to the Modelbase SDK, please visit the appropriate repository: https://github.com/esdotgd/modelbase-sdk